malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ### Consciousness across the animal kingdom
 Scientists don't know for certain which animals experience consciousness, but there are some hints.
 All mammals share the same basic brain structure, and in particular they share a neocortex, which is believed to be the main area for higher-level thought.
 The experience of consciousness appears to correlate very strongly with higher-level thought, so one could conclude that the presence or lack of a neocortex can be used to distinguish the presence of consciousness in animals.

 Birds have a similar structure called the dorsal ventricular ridge (DVR) that some neuroscientists believe provide similar capability to the neocortex [SDOct2012].
-I have also seen some suggestion that fish have a similar structure with similar functionality.

-tbd.
-There is also some suggestion that the Thalamus is strongly involved...and it or its synonyms are found in .....
+There has also been a suggestion that fish have a similar structure with similar functionality, and even a suggestion that perhaps insects could be conscious [Barron2016].
+The _thalamus_ is another region that has a significant part to play in consciousness, particularly in the area of wakefulness, and it can be found both mammals and reptiles [SDFeb2020].

 ### Neuronal structure
 The neurons in mammalian brains are different to those in artificial neural networks in terms of the physical way in which they operate, but I posit that the difference is not significant for the experience of consciousness.
 Any mechanism that supports sufficient flexibility of learning could suffice for the realization of consciousness.

 In fact, this article will use biological and artificial neural networks interchangeably for examples when expressing ideas.

-### Physical location in space
+### Physical locations in space
-Physical computational machines have bulky data processing circuits, bulky memory storage, and bulky sense pre-processing (eg: visual cortex).
-Those bulky regions take up a physical location in space, and cannot be "moved to the data", so the data must be "moved to the processors".
+Complex computational machines have bulky data processing circuits, bulky memory storage, and bulky sense pre-processing (eg: visual cortex).
+Those bulky regions take up a physical location in space, and cannot be "moved to the data".
+Thus, the data must be "moved to the processors".
 I posit that this is the reason for the evolution of working memory, to act as a small holding area for the current set of data being worked on.

 In theory, the larger the working memory the more efficient computation can be.
 In practice, there are trade-offs affecting the size of working memory.
 If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
 If too large, then the data transmission channels between working memory and logic processing become too wide.

-Neuroscience currently believes that we hold about seven items in working memory, for up to about one minute [citation].
+The working memory I refer to here is the same as that originally thought to hold around seven items for up to about a minute (see [Working memory](https://en.wikipedia.org/wiki/Working_memory#Capacity) in Wikipedia).

 ## Logical View
 The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level unaware or non-conscious processing performed the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
 So, high-level thought is achieved through a combination of a relatively simple state machine architecture, combined with the pattern matching and prediction power of those low-level neural networks.